-Volunteers are strictly prohibited from using or allowing others to use AARP membership or participant lists, the letterhead, the logo, or their signature blocks (names with titles) for any purpose other than for the AARP activities to which they are assigned.
+Volunteers are strictly prohibited from using or allowing others to use AARP membership or participant lists, volunteer contact information, the letterhead, the logo, or their signature blocks (names with titles) for any purpose other than for the AARP activities to which they are assigned.
+Loaning Tax-Aide hardware to a site, non-volunteer, including family members, is not allowed.
+The Tax-Aide image may only be used on Tax -Aide purchased devices